 Top of Stairs: Hardware-mounted gates are the only choice for tops of stairs, where the risk of injury from a fall is high.
 We recommend a sturdy hardware-mounted gate with no threshold to step over.
 When installing a hardware-mounted gate at the top of the stairs, always make sure the gate swings toward the landing and not out over the stairs.
 Look for products with a security measure that only allows the gate to swing in one direction.
 Follow the manufacturer’s installation directions and, after installing, check the hardware frequently to make sure it has not become loose.
 Toddleroo by North States has several top-of-stairs gates in wood, metal and plastic to meet your needs.

 Between Rooms and Hallways: Pressure-mounted gates are a smart choice for use between rooms and hallways.
 Portable pressure gates, such as the Supergate® Classic can be conveniently moved throughout your home.
 If you have a rambunctious toddler, you may want to select a gate with the option to hardware-mount.
 For high-traffic areas, we suggest a gate with a walk-through door.
-Look for gates that have sturdy latches with extra locking features, such as the Easy-Close and Portico Arch line of gates.
+Look for gates that have sturdy latches with extra locking features, such as the Bright Choice, Driftwood, or Woodcraft Steel® gates.

 Blocking Unsafe Areas: Using extra-wide or flexible gates can be a smart way to block your child’s access to the kitchen, fireplace, Christmas trees, electronic equipment or other room areas containing dangerous or valuable devices.
 Measuring over 12 ft. wide, our 3-In-1 Superyard® gated barriers are perfect for securing large areas or carving out safe play spaces in your home.